ashfaq92/swfc-art/README.md

 # SWFC-ART

 For academic demonstration.
-Full description alongwith references will be provided soon.
+Full description will be provided soon.

 ## Credits